VelmaAkoch/Ranger-AnimalandEndengered/README.md

 -Java IDE (Intellij)

 ## Setup and Installation

--To access this project on your local files, you can clone it using these steps -Open your terminal.
+To access this project on your local files, you can clone it using these steps

+Open your terminal
--Use this command to clone $ git clone https://github.com/VelmaAkoch/Ranger-AnimalandEndengered.git.
--This will clone the repository into your local folderl.
--Navigate to the folder you cloned into, within src/main/java/App. java and open it with intellij.
+Use this command to clone `$ git clone https://github.com/MutheuLinet/animal-tracker.git This will clone the repository into your local folder Navigate to the folder you cloned into, within src/main/java/App. java and open it with intellij.
--Go to your browser and type localhost:4567
+Go to your browser and type localhost:4567

 ## Contribution